Your body is your soul’s best friend here on Earth.

 That’s why sometimes you feel more miserable after visiting the doctor.

 A disease isn’t meant as a punishment but always as an invitation to grow and remember who you are.

 If we manage to embrace the hard shell of the disease, it offers us over time a pearl of sacredness, of divine grace in its inside.

-I will never forget the story of a woman on her deathbed after years of suffering from severe illness, ready to pass away into God’s loving arms.
+I will never forget the story of a woman on her deathbed after years of suffering from severe illness, ready to pass away into the loving arms of the divine.